WHYY’s The Pulse

 Many think of aerobics as a relic of times passed, but storyteller Steve Ray saw potential to create a new medium.
 Story Aerobics mixes exercise with narrative.
 The audience mimics two aerobic guides as they, and you, act out the motions of a classic myth or story.

-Sister Brigid McDonald is a radical Catholic nun who for decades has been fighting for peace.
-Sister Brigid and her three biological sisters (All sisters of the church as well) have been in the fight so long they became inspirations for a play.
+“When they give me the finger I just tell the others that it’s just half a peace sign and they’re almost there.”
+Sister Brigid McDonald joked about people who dislike her weekly peace vigil on the side of the Lake Street Bridge.
+McDonald is a radical Catholic nun who for decades has been fighting for peace for fifty years.
+Sister Brigid and her three biological sisters, all nuns as well, have been in the fight so long they became inspirations for a play.
 Sisters of Peace tells their story with music and laughs as they fight the good fight against weapons manufacturing, the occupation of Palestine, and war in what form.

 I’VE HOSTED/ENGINEERED A COUPLE LIVE POLITICS AND CULTURE SHOWS.